UFFPedroBorges/hercules-docs/Hercules-Plugin-Manager.md

 ### What does building a plugin mean?

 To build a plugin is the same as to [compile](https://github.com/HerculesWS/Hercules/wiki/Compiling) a plugin.
-This means that you want to use an existing plugin in a server.
+This means that you want to use an existing plugin (that you may have downloaded from [the Plugin Releases forum](http://herc.ws/board/forum/142-plugin-releases/)) in a server.

 ### Where do I start?